AGE: – Unknown not new

 FOR PRICE PLEASE CONTACT – include item number below

-Chinese Standing Statue Kuan Yin Goddess Mercy seen here standing in a lily pond surrounded by lotus flowers.
+Chinese Standing Statue Kuan Yin Goddess Mercy seen here standing in a lily pond surrounded by lotus flowers with swirling water underneath.
 The Kuan yin Bodhisattva is revered by Mahayana Buddhists.
 She is also referred to as “Guan Shih Yin” or “Guan Yin”, a name translated from its original Indian Sanskrit term – Kuan, meaning deep and empathizing thoughts, Shih, meaning this world of unfulfilled wants and unending sadness in which we live, Yin meaning all human voices especially our outcries of grievances.

 Buddhist scriptures state that Guan Shi Yin has thirty three different incarnations.
-However, her most familiar physical appearance as the female goddess of Mercy who is revered by followers, had it’s roots in 3rd century B.C., at the end of the Zhou Dynasty during the Xing-Lin Kingdom, as it’s King Miao-Zhuang’s third princess Miao-Shan.
+However, her most familiar physical appearance as the female goddess of Mercy who is revered by followers of the Mahayana and Taoist faith, had it’s roots in 3rd century .C., at the end of the Zhou Dynasty during the Xing-Lin Kingdom, as the earthly incarnation of King Miao-Zhuang’s third princess Miao-Shan.